ceci-bortolozzi/ceci-bortolozzi.github.io/_posts/2021-10-15-blockchain-nasa.md

 Take RSK for example.
 A company that supplies secure smart contracts and whose blockchain is secured by Bitcoin hashing power through merged mining.
 RSK uses GHOST to achieve average commit times between blocks of 10 seconds.
 The maximum transactional capacity for simple payments is estimated at approximately 400 transactions per second.

 In conclusion, blockchain might have been the very expensive pen that NASA spent millions developing, but it got better over the years.
-Meanwhile, the russian pencil’s lead and chips were a danger to the spaceship.
+Meanwhile, the russian pencil’s lead and chips became a danger to the spaceship.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/image2.jpg)